 The word “scam” relates to fraud, a dishonest scheme with the intention to deceive and take money or other goods from an innocent victim.
 The individual who commits the scam is known as a “swindler“, “scammer”, or “crook”.
-They tend to rely on the most common types of scams in their business – which you’ll be learning all about today.
+They tend to rely on the most common types of online scams in their business – which you’ll be learning all about today.

 Public transportation was a common platform for “estafadores” or scammers in my home country, Venezuela.